 “The greatest pleasure in life is doing what people say you cannot do.” – Walter Bagehot

 Watching my parent’s struggles taught me the value of hard work at an early age.
 So, in order to pursue one of my big dreams — a college education, I got my first “real job” in high school to pay for it.
-I was the first person in my family to attend and graduate from college, and I did it without financial aid or support from my parents.
+I was the first person in my family to graduate from college and I did it without financial aid or support from my parents.
 A few years later, I completed my MBA degree with honors while working full-time.

 After college my life really began to change for the better with the help of my first mentor and through the love and support of my wife, Laura.
 I learned so much from both of them.
 And I will be eternally grateful for the numerous ways they, and others, have changed my life and helped me become the person I was meant to be – personally, professionally and spiritually.